bgrimstad/splinter/docs/basic_usage.md

 | 2.3             | 1               | 0   |

 Please note that whether the grid is complete or not only depends on the values of x, not those of y.

+###Polynomial regression
+For polynomial regression it is important that the number of unique samples is larger or equal to the number of variables of the function to approximate.
+If not, you get an [underdetermined system](https://en.wikipedia.org/wiki/Underdetermined_system) with bad approximations.